What is asthma?

 Blue lips or fingers from low oxygen in the blood

-If you have any of these symptoms, call for emergency medical help (dial 911 in the United States) or go to a hospital emergency room right away.
+If you have any of these symptoms of a severe asthma attack, call for emergency medical help (dial 911 in the United States) or go to a hospital emergency room right away.

 A severe attack is life-threatening.
 You need fast, professional treatment.
 If you get severe asthma attacks, wear a medical alert bracelet or necklace.
 Always carry a cell phone to call 911 for emergency help.